PhyloSketch App User Manual

 6 Status Bar

-Reports the number of components, roots, nodes, edges, leaves, and the hybridization number h.
-Also indicates properties like ‘network‘ or ‘tree-based network‘.
+The status bar reports the number of components, roots, nodes, edges, leaves, and the hybridization number h.
+It also indicates properties such as whether the current object is a network or a tree-based network.

 PIC

-The formatting pane has several panels for formatting nodes and their labels, and edges and their labels.
+The tools pane has several panels for formatting nodes and their labels, and edges and their labels, and for changing the structure and layout of the phylogeny.

 7.1 Node Style Panel

-This panel provides options for customizing the appearance of nodes.
-The following items are available:
+This panel provides options for customizing the appearance of nodes:

 7.2 Node Labels Panel